kidusze/example.md/example.md

 [x for x in range (2,5) if x!= 4]
 ```

+We are going to debug with 'println' statments.
 ## Installation(MACOS)
 This is *italics* and **THIS** is bold
 ## Installation(Linux)
 ## Installation(Windows)
-> Texxt that is a quote
+> Text that is a quote